 Cities across America are implementing building performance standards that require older buildings to reduce energy consumption or face escalating fines.
 Denver's Energize Denver ordinance, New York City's Local Law 97, and Boston's BERDO are forcing buildings to retrofit HVAC systems, windows, insulation, and mechanical systems at costs of $30,000-$80,000 per unit.
 These costs are passed through to unit owners as special assessments.

-Post-Surfside (the 2021 Champlain Towers collapse in Florida), states across the country have implemented mandatory structural inspection laws.
-These inspections are revealing decades of deferred maintenance — crumbling parking garages, corroded rebar, failing waterproofing membranes, outdated fire suppression systems.
+Post-Surfside (the 2021 Champlain Towers collapse in Florida), states across the country have implemented mandatory structural inspection laws and HOA reserve funding mandates.
+These inspections are revealing decades of deferred maintenance.
+Crumbling parking garages, corroded rebar, failing waterproofing membranes, outdated fire suppression systems.
 The repairs are funded through special assessments that can range from $10,000 to $150,000+ per unit.
+Florida's SB 4-D and SB 154 now require full reserve funding.
+No more waiving reserves.
+Meaning assessments are accelerating across the state.

 Property insurance carriers are exiting entire states and markets.
 In Florida, Louisiana, and California, carrier exits have left buildings scrambling for coverage at 2-3x previous premiums.
-Nationally, condo insurance premiums are escalating at 8-10% annually — a rate that doubles your insurance cost every 7-9 years.
+If they can get coverage at all.
+Is your condo even insurable?
+Some Florida buildings have lost all carrier options and been forced into Citizens Property Insurance, the state's insurer of last resort, at vastly higher premiums.
+Nationally, condo insurance premiums are escalating at 8-10% annually.
+A rate that doubles your insurance cost every 7-9 years.
 Some buildings have seen 40-60% single-year premium increases.

 4. Metro District Taxation